jessicawyz/tp/docs/DeveloperGuide.md

 #### Resetting Payments for a Student Account

 - **Command**: `resetpayments`
-- **Description**: Resets the payment status for all recorded payments in a specified student.
+- **Description**: Resets the payment status for all recorded payments in a specified student identified by `ID`.
 This command is used when a student's payment record needs to be cleared, typically after all dues have been settled or in case of adjustments.

 ##### Prerequisites
-- The student account associated with the given unique identifier must exist.
+- The student account associated with the given `ID` must exist.

 ##### Usage
 - **To reset all payments for a student**: